How to Build a Visual Novel Without Code: The 2026 Guide

 Naninovel

-A Unity asset that bolts a writer-friendly scripting workflow onto a real game engine.
-If you're a Unity developer shipping a commercial VN, this is probably your best pick.
-The catch is that you need Unity, you pay per seat and you'll touch C# for anything custom.
+A Unity asset ($150 on the Unity Asset Store) that bolts a writer-friendly authoring workflow onto a real game engine.
+You write scenes in NaniScript or its visual Story Editor with no programming for the basics; custom behaviour drops to a C# API.
+If you're already a Unity developer shipping a commercial VN, it's a strong pick.
+The catch is that you need Unity and the engine's ceiling is Unity's ceiling.

 Best for: Unity studios shipping commercial visual novels.